AJV009/excel-analysis-flow/readme.md

 # Excel Analysis Bot

-A little side project I worked with @AbhijeetGandhi to automate the process of analyzing excel files.
-The bot reads the excel file and answers questions.
+I worked on a little side project with @AbhijeetGandhi to automate the process of analyzing Excel files.
+The bot reads the Excel file and answers questions.

+This is a straightforward, linear agent system.
+There are no complications.
+Based on the data, agents don't travel alternate routes or paths.

 Here is the rough overview of the bot architecture:
 <!-- embed the image located at repo_asset/rough-arch.png -->
 ![Rough Architecture](repo_asset/rough-arch.png)